Reading Time: 18 minutes

 Crisis or Reactive Press Release

-A press release responding to a mistake, controversy, or unexpected event.
+A press release responding to a mistake, controversy, or unexpected event — otherwise known as crisis communications.

 Example: Coors Light – Statement on Misspelled Ads